Women, Infant, and Children (WIC)

 WIC clients can meet with on-staff Registered Dietitians or nurses to answer any nutritional questions you may have about you or your family.
 WIC also provides special benefits for breastfeeding moms and babies.
 Breastfeeding moms are eligible for free breast pumps.

 If you are pregnant, breastfeeding, or are caring for an infant or child under 5 (including dads, grandparents, or foster parents with custody) you may qualify!
+Women who experience a miscarriage are eligible to receive benefits for up to six months afterward.
 Learn more about the Michigan WIC program by clicking on the link in the header above.

 Call Us to See If You Qualify